FRAC’s Benefit Breakfast

 The Afterschool Nutrition Programs operate through the Child and Adult Care Food Program (CACFP), which allows schools, local government agencies, and private nonprofits to serve a meal and a snack to children after school, on weekends, and during school holidays.
 They also operate through the National School Lunch Program, which allows schools to provide a snack after school.
 Find out about reimbursement rates for meals and snacks.

-Latest Report: Afterschool Suppers: A Snapshot of Participation – October 2021 and October 2022
+Latest Report: Afterschool Suppers: A Snapshot of Participation – October 2023

-FRAC’s latest Afterschool report measures the reach of the Afterschool Nutrition Programs in October 2022, with comparisons to October 2021, October 2020, and 2019, nationally and in each state.
+FRAC’s latest Afterschool Report measures the reach of the Afterschool Nutrition Programs in October 2023, with comparisons to October 2022, nationally and in each state.

 Read the report